 The approach is distinct when it comes to obtaining raw mad honey.
 This unique honey is derived from the natural beekeeping process, devoid of human intervention.
 Wild bees acclimate themselves to their natural habitat, navigating cliffs to access water during winter and migrating between different altitudes for rest, resulting in a distinctive and unadulterated product.

-However, it’s different when it comes to raw mad honey derivation.
-Mad honey is procured from the natural beekeeping process without human intervention.
-The wild bees adjust itself in the natural habitat where it moves to water from cliffs in winter and migrates to lower altitude to higher altitude in order to rest.
 Bees are left on their own to forage and form honey as per their convenience.
-No human force is implied in order to derive honey as per their wants and needs.
+No human force is implied to derive honey as per their wants and needs.

-The floral diversity around the cliff area ranges from subtropical to alpine species dominated by Rhododendron species like Rhododendron arboreum, Rhododendron barbatum, Lyonia ovalifolia, Michelia kisopa, Quercus lamellosa, Acer sp., Maesa chisia, Eriobotrya elliptica, Berberis spp, Myrsine semiserrata, Schima wallichii, Castanopsis indica, and Myrica which derives the honey to be strong filed with medicinal and psychedelic ingredient known as “Grayanotoxin”. which are harvested by the locals, usually gurung’s foothills of the mountain.
-Honey hunters by now have mastered the art of honey collecting as it is an age old tradition.
+The floral diversity around the cliff area ranges from subtropical to alpine species dominated by Rhododendron species like Rhododendron arboreum, Rhododendron barbatum, Lyonia ovalifolia, Michelia kisopa, Quercus lamellosa, Acer sp., Maesa chisia, Eriobotrya elliptical, Berberis spp, Myrsine semiserrata, Schima wallichii, Castanopsis indica, and Myrica which derives the honey to be strong filed with a medicinal and psychedelic ingredient known as “Grayanotoxin”. which are harvested by the locals, usually Gurung’s foothills of the mountain.
+Honey hunters by now have mastered the art of honey collecting as it is an age-old tradition.